 Can I issue shares without voting rights?

-Yes, a limited company can issue any class of share it wishes, including shares that carry no voting rights.
+Yes, a limited company can issue any class of share it wishes, including shares that carry no voting rights (although a company needs shares in issue that can indeed vote at all times).
 There are two common share classes that do not provide voting rights to the shareholder:

 - Non-voting ordinary shares